CLASSIC ARMS OF THE 1930’S

 There was not a lot of money to spend on new style firearms and hunting accessories.
 The gun manufactures were not going to develop a new firearm and spend a lot of money setting up the manufacturing process and not have a market to sell it.
 People did not have the money in the 1930’s.
 By the end of the 1940’s the average man could now afford to spend a little money on the new firearms of the 1950’s.
 Vastly different times.
 Classic Arms were on the way.

-Remington Firearms would have the Remington Model 30.
-Remington would produce the Model 30 for all of the 1930’s.
+Remington Firearms would have the Remington Model 30 bolt action rifle.
+Remington would produce the Model 30 thru all of the 1930’s.
 Remington Arms would replace the Model 30 with the Remington model 720.
 These are both desirable collector firearms and are hard to find.
 They did make the majority of these firearms in the 30-06 cartridge.
 Any of the Model 30 rifles in any cartridges (25, 30, 32, 35 Remington, 257 Roberts and 7mm Mauser) are highly desirable.

 Winchester Arms would definitely be the King of the Classic Arms of 1930’s era.

 Winchester Model 65

 Winchester Model 69